FirebaseExtended/experimental-extensions/firestore-tos-extension/PREINSTALL.md

-Use this extension to manage terms of service documents and acceptances from the functions provided.
+Use this extension to provides an API for adding new consent terms, retrieving the latest terms, and tracking acceptances.

+Allows users to sign consent forms as part of their application.
+Some common consent forms include ToS and cookie consent.

 ## Usage